Nabulsi soap: History

 Nabulsi soap was traditionally made by women for household use, even before the appearance of small soap-making factories in the 10th century.
 Trade with Bedouins was indispensable for soap-making, both in Nablus and Hebron, since they alone could furnish the alkaline soda (qilw) required by the process.
 By the 14th century a significant soap-making industry had developed in Nablus and the soap, reputedly prized by Queen Elizabeth I of England, was exported throughout the Middle East and Europe.

+During the 16th-century, olive-oil soap produced in Jerusalem was sold in Nablus, despite Nablus producing its own soap, and per historian Amnon Cohen, Nabulsi soap did not compete with Jerusalem soap "in any way" until the late Ottoman period "when Nablus soap became the best in Palestine", Cohen also commented that Jerusalem was the primary producer of soap in Palestine at the time, and possibly even Greater Syria.

+Rise

 The 19th century saw a major expansion of soap manufacturing in Nablus, which became the center of soap production throughout the Fertile Crescent.
 By 1907, the city's 30 factories were producing nearly 5,000 tons of Nabulsi soap annually, over half of all soap production in Palestine.
 John Bowring wrote of Nabulsi soap in the 1830s that it was "highly esteemed in the Levant," and Muhammad Kurd Ali, a Syrian historian, wrote in the 1930s that "Nablus soap is the best and most famous soap today for it has, it seems, a quality not found in others and the secret is that it is unadulterated and well produced."

+During the Mandate for Palestine, soap brands competing with Nabulsi existed in Palestine; like the Jaffa-Ramla soap industry, which produced cheaper soap of linseed oil or coconut oil, according to historian Deborah Bernstein, the Jaffa-Ramle industry declined while the Nablus soap industry maintained its market.
+Another competitor was soap produced by Shemen Industries Ltd.; a Jewish company in Haifa.
+According to Bernstein, Shemen soap was cheaper than Nabulsi soap and did not "substitute it", but there were indications of competition between Nabulsi soap and Shemen soap as Shemen marketed its soap as being "as refined as the Nablus soap", and was even dyed red to appear similar to Arab-produced soaps.

 Nabulsi soap stacked for drying, photographed between 1900 and 1920 by a member of the American Colony of Jerusalem.